z0nk3r/aoc/README.md

 def part1(lines):
+    '''Function to solve part 1'''
     answer = 0

     for line in lines:
         print(line)

-    '''
-    solve part 1 of the problem here
+    # solve part 1 of the problem here
     # answer = <the answer to the problem>
-    '''
     return answer

 def part2(lines):
+    '''Function to solve part 2'''
     answer = 0

     for line in lines:
         print(line)

-    '''
-    solve part 2 of the problem here
+    # solve part 2 of the problem here
     # answer = <the answer to the problem>
-    '''
     return answer